Brave-Jenkins/complete-prodcution-e2e-pipeline/README.md

-# Sample application for E2E DevOps Pipeline
+# Application demo for E2E DevOps Pipeline
 ## This is a sample application to demonstrate an end to end DevOps Pipeline